 - Districts assign clubs to Areas based upon:

 - a.
 Geographic proximity to other clubs

 - b.
 The ability of an Area Director to effectively provide service

 - c.
 Club size and strength (e.g., paid, active, disbanding)

 - e.
 The likelihood of eligibility for Distinguished programs (e.g., club base of the Area or Division)

 A Division must have a minimum of three (3) Areas.

-The alignment plan is determined during this period, and the plan as a whole is voted on during the District Business Meeting during the District Conference .
+The alignment plan is determined during this period, and the plan as a whole is voted on first by the DEC. then at the District Business Meeting during the District Conference .
 If you have any input to the plan, you must be taking part of the calls and providing timely feedback before the plan is submitted to the vote at the District Business Meeting.

 Please review this document and corresponding maps to better understand proposed club alignment for 2020-21.

 D26 2021-22 club alignment proposal as of March 25, 2021